-The EP curve is the key element for evaluating a set of risk management tools.
-The accuracy of the EP curve dependss upon the ability of scientific experts, economists and engineers to estimate the impact of events of different magnitudes on the performance of the firm.pthe
+The loss EP curve is the key element for evaluating a set of risk management tools.
+The accuracy of the EP curves depends upon the ability of natural hazard experts, economists and structural engineers to estimate the impact of events of different probabilities and magnitudes on the performance of the firm.
+The selected references at the end of this update indicate some of the work of project researchers and others to evaluate the effects of uncertainty on both the accuracy of risk estimates as well as the optimal strategies related to exposure management and solvency that derive from these estimates.

+The Loss EP Curve as an Integrating Framework

+The following elements are necessary if one is to construct a loss EP curve as an integrating framework for linking risk assessment with risk management strategies for dealing with catastrophic risks.

 Nature of the Problem To begin the analysis, it is important to specify the nature of the problem one is studying and to indicate why it is considered important.
 Normally, the problem will involve a weather-related or technological hazard where there is some likelihood (often small) that there will be a high impact event which produces severe economic consequences.
 The problem we are considering below is how an insurer can protect itself against the financial losses from a severe earthquake.
 Its goal is to reduce its chances of insolvency while still being profitable.